KauzClay/docs-tap/supply-chain/reference/about.hbs.md

 # Tanzu Supply Chain Reference

-This section provides reference information for Tanzu Supply Chain.
+This section has topics that give you reference information for Tanzu Supply Chain.

 {{> 'partials/supply-chain/beta-banner' }}